Skip to content Accessibility statement

 Key resources to help you understand the sector include:

-- Civil Service Fast Stream - a competitive programme, with 15 different streams, offering high-quality, structured learning and a career path in a government profession.
+• Civil Service Fast Stream - a competitive programme, with 15 different streams, offering high-quality, structured learning and a career path in a government profession.
 Schemes last 3-4 years and include rotations in different departments.
 Some also include study for a professional qualification.
 Entry requirements are a 2:2 for most schemes; some require a 2:1 or Masters degree.
-The Fast Stream programme will open for applications 10 October (for 2025 entry) and is usually open for four weeks; you can register your interest on the Fast Stream website for alerts.
+The Fast Stream programme opens early October (for the following year) and is usually open for four weeks; you can register your interest on the Fast Stream website for alerts.

 The skills needed will depend on the individual job role; specialist posts may require specific subject knowledge.
 However valuable skills for this sector will include: